ocadotechnology/mistifi/README.md

 [E 200326 14:58:24 mistifi:351] Response Error:
     {"detail":"CSRF Failed: CSRF token missing or incorrect."}
 ```

+# TODO
+The general TODO list is:
+- add more/all URIs

 # Contributing
 Thank you for helping us develop Mistifi.
 We're happy to accept contribution of any kind.
 Feel free to submit feature requests and bug reports under Issues.